team test

 Doctoral Candidate

-Daniel Romm is a Doctoral student in Geography at McGill University, where he is researching free-floating micromobility systems using quantitative methods.
+Daniel Romm is a Doctoral candidate in Geography at McGill University, where he is researching free-floating micromobility systems using quantitative methods.
 Daniel has previously studied these mobility systems using qualitative methods for several years at the University of Toronto, where he completed his Bachelor’s degree in Human Geography in 2020.
 Daniel also has an interest in theories of “place”, as well as geoprivacy.

 Mackenzie Johnston